HeardLibrary/linked-data/vanderbot/README.md

 [Number of clinical trials at Vanderbilt by principal investigator](https://w.wiki/XKK)

-The current release is [v1.5.2](https://github.com/HeardLibrary/linked-data/releases/tag/v1.5.2).
+The current (unstable) release is [v1.5.2](https://github.com/HeardLibrary/linked-data/releases/tag/v1.5.2).

+The last stable release is [v1.4](https://github.com/HeardLibrary/linked-data/releases/tag/v1.4).

 ## How it works